zhilin963/MyFactory/README.md

 <div align=center><img width="500" height="400" src="https://github.com/zhilin963/MyFactory/blob/main/IMG/feature.png" />  </div>

 * **Login**
-: provides registration and login functionality.
+: provides registration and login functionality for users.

 * **Monitoring**
-: monitors the operation of each device in real time, records their real-time status.
-User can view and locate the devices through the cameras in the factory.
+: monitors the operation of each device in real time, records the real-time status.
+Users can view and locate the devices through the cameras in the factory.

 * **Maintenance**
 : in case of device failure, the user receives emergency notifications and checks the recent status through the system, then cotacts the maintenance personnel.